zameel7/tic-tac-toe/README.md

 #### Description:

-    Final project done as a part of the CS50P course by Harvard
+    Final project done as a part of the CS50P course at Harvard

-- Initially to play this game, run:
+- Initially, to play this game, run:
 ```
     pip install -r requirements.txt
     python tictactoe.py